Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/tests/app/app_testing.md

 - Frontend properly reflected backend state (e.g., availability, weather)
 - Minor suggestion to add clearer error messages on login failure

-> Based on feedback, visual cues were added after logout, and error messages were improved in Sprint 3.
+> Based on feedback, visual cues were added after logout, and error messages were improved in Sprint 3 (this is why there is a large change to our front end in the commit history!).

 ---